AbstractNucleus/bjornbanan/documentation/commandTodo.md

 ## admin[]

-- joinRoles[]
+- joinRoles[x]
-  Add roles when user joins or rejoins.
+  Add roles when user joins
+- keepRolesOneLeave[]
+  Add roles to user who have left
 - manageCommands[]
   Admins in server can enable and disable commands in the server
 - reactionRoles[]